Suraiya-Hameed/kerberos/README.md

 Windows already contains the SSPI API used for Kerberos authentication.
 However you will need to install a full compiler tool chain using visual studio C++ to correctly install the kerberos extension.
 {{% /note %}}

 This package is fork of https://github.com/mongodb-js/kerberos.
-It provide API to support default krbV5 mechanism for client.
+It provides API to support default krbV5 mechanism for client.

 ### Diagnosing on UNIX